 Marina holds a Masters in Education, with a focus on Montessori Integrated Learning, from Endicott College and is serving as Indigenous Solidarity and Sovereignty co-chair.
 She is also a fandanguera at heart, studying the Son Jarocho musical folk tradition of the sotavento region of Veracruz, México, where some of her family resides.

 Siobhan Juanita Brown

-Co-Indigenous Solidarity Officer
+Co-Indigenous Sovereignty and Solidarity Officer

 Siobhan Juanita Brown (Mashpee Wampanoag) is from Roxbury, MA and she holds a Bachelor of Fine Arts degree in Performing Arts and African American studies from Emerson College, and is a graduate of the American Repertory Theater Institute for Advanced Theater Training at Harvard University.
 After completing Primary training with the Institute for Guided Study, she is currently in the practicum phase of the Lower Elementary training with the Montessori Elementary Teacher Training Collaborative (METTC).
 Siobhan teaches at Weetumuw Katnuhtôhtâkamuq (Weetumuw School) in the Wushkeenune8ak Weekuw (Young People’s House) lower elementary Wampanoag language and culture immersion school in Mashpee, MA.

 Tanesia R Hale-Jones